bfintal/Page-Builder-Sandwich-old/readme.txt

 = The page builder that: =

+* allows you to visually create columns that actually look like columns,
+* enables you to edit margins, paddings, borders and background colors and images of columns and whole rows,
-* let's you preview your rendered content and shortcodes from your backend,
+* lets you preview your rendered content and shortcodes from your backend,
 * adds page builder capabilities without hijacking your visual editor,
 * gives you a nice interface to edit your favorite shortcodes: Jetpack, bbPress, BuddyPress, and plenty more;
-* allows you to visually create columns that actually look like columns,
 * looks & feels native to WordPress,
 * just works without any set ups and hassles, and
 * you'll forget that you have it turned on since it blends so well with WordPress